 - Vizient, the nation’s largest group purchasing organization, supports members with a focused mission to end drug shortages.
 Beginning with the identification of essential medications for which supply disruption would impact a hospital's ability to deliver care, Vizient addresses drug shortages through key initiatives including the Novaplus Enhanced Supply program that encourages additional production of essential medications, and the Pediatric Drug Shortage project, developed in collaboration with Children’s Hospital Association, that addresses essential medications specific to pediatric care.
 Vizient provided expertise and contributed downstream demand data.

-A paper will be made publicly available that describes the insights gained from this work on the supply chain resilience of pediatric oncology drugs.
+A paper is publicly available that describes the insights gained from this work on the supply chain resilience of pediatric oncology drugs.
 USP also welcomes input from additional stakeholders on the model’s application to other public health use cases.
 For more information, contact Vimala Raghavendran, Senior Director of USP’s Pharmaceutical Supply Chain Center at VAR@usp.org.